2006 Women's Hockey Champions Trophy

 The 2006 Women's Hockey Champions Trophy was the 14th edition of the Hockey Champions Trophy for women.
 It was held between 8–16 July 2006 in Amstelveen, Netherlands.

 Germany won the tournament for the first time after defeating China 3–2 in the final.

+The tournament had begun on 8 July with Germany defeating China 3–2 in the first match.
+In an identical score line, Germany prevailed upon China 3–2 in the final played on 16 July.

 Teams

 The participating teams were determined by International Hockey Federation (FIH):